 Some movies take or need more amount of time on presenting the character.
 This is more likely to become flat, and unlikeable.
 That is when the makers need a popular actor or an actor with certain image.
 Eg: Rajinikanth in Baatcha or Kamal Haasan in Uttama Villain.
 With the very first scene itself, we start watching the story of Manoranjan through Kamal Haasan.
 If it was not Kamal Haasan, they would have to establish many things before going in to the story.
 Eg: Manoranjan and Margadarshi relationship.

 Often, in their fanaticism for showing off ‘mass’ action scenes and out-of-world comic dialogues in the name of ‘punch dialogues’, filmmakers forget the character development.
 The challenges a character face must affect the character emotionally and it should reflect in the scenes coming after that.
-Take Mani Ratnam’s Nayakan, everything, from seeing his father dying, to Vaappa’s death, to the police officer’s son, to marrying Neela, has something to do with the character of future self of Velu.
+Take Mani Ratnam’s Nayakan, everything, from seeing his father dying, to Vaappa’s death, to the police officer’s son, to marrying Neela, has something to do with the future self of Velu.
 There is a consistency in the development of Velu.
-It is simple; the character development and his emotion remain consistent from one scene to the next.
-We hardly find this in our ‘mass’ movies.
+It is hard to find this in our usual ‘mass’ movies.

 Movie of stars with mass following rely on the star alone without taking the time to develop the characters in the story.
 They believe audience will easily accept the character but it is actually the star’s hard-core fans who are accepting it, not the general audience.
 The general audience might or might not get emotional attachment to the character the star is portraying as they don’t find a reasonable reason for the character’s doings.
 This is the exact reason why a ‘hater of a star’ finds it hard to accept a movie which the ‘fan of the star’ easily accepts, and the general audience remains clueless.
 Audience identify with stories through the characters.